OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

         ID USER     GROUP    NAME         STAT CPU     MEM        HOSTNAME        TIME 0 oneadmin oneadmin my_vm        pend   0      0K                 00 00:00:03

-After a Scheduling cycle, the VM will be automatically deployed.
-But the deployment can also be forced by oneadmin using ``onevm deploy``:
+The scheduler VM will automatically deploy to one of the available resources.
+The deployment can also be forced by oneadmin using ``onevm deploy``:

 .. prompt:: text $ auto